Helderjfl/Helderjfl/README.md

 * I work at **Instituto Federal do Paraná**
 * I mainly teach programming and a bit of computer architecture
-* Focused on Object Oriented Programming with Java, studying to switch to Python in 2023
+* Focused on Object Oriented Programming with Java and Python, WEB Development with Node.js
-* Researching on testing for CUDA C programming for my PHD
-* Currently studying WEB Development
+* Currently studying Android Development with Kotlin

 ## Tech Stack
 ![HTML](https://img.shields.io/badge/-HTML-05122A?style=flat&logo=HTML5)&nbsp;